 - Human Shield: TX-20 used Nabat's captive population as a shield for the proton cannons providing anti-air support for Ryloth's surface.
 This doesn't work, as he ends up torn apart by said shield.

-- Laughably Evil: Its not to the same extend as Battle Droids, but their Robo Speak (especially laughs), programming and Smug Snake attitudes are often Played for Laughs.
+- Laughably Evil: Its not to the same extend as battle droids, but their Robo Speak (especially laughter), programming, and Smug Snake attitudes are often Played for Laughs.

 - Mook Lieutenant: Their function is to direct the Separatist infantry on behalf of their superiors.

 - Off with His Head!: They tend to fall victim to this, as the Republic forces sometimes try to steal their heads to gain tactical information.

 - Palette Swap: Unlike most Separatist droids, aside from each one having a different voice and number, they all have unique color schemes, regardless of plot importance.
 From a production standpoint, this makes it so that the animators didn't have to waste their episode budget creating an organic Separatist commander that's only important for one or two scenes.

 - Red Eyes, Take Warning: Most tactical droids have white photoreceptors, but a few, such as General Grievous' tactical droid TV-94 (and TV-94b) have red photoreceptors.